msherman/age-of-name/README.md

 ### What are we building?
 This repo takes the idea of using Terraform with the AWS provider to create an AWS CodePipeline to automatically source, test, build, and deploy a React.js application from github.
-It will continually monitor for new updates to a specific branch and rerun the pipeline on each subsequent run.
+It will continually monitor for new updates to a specific branch and rerun the pipeline on each subsequent push to the branch.

 This guide is an opportunity to get the feet wet and have a working AWS CodePipeline.